decyphertek-io/decyphertek/README.md

 ==========================

 Open source technologies can be time consuming to research and difficult to implement.
-We do the research and boil down the notes , so that its easy to understand and use.
-We provide instructions for AWS Marketplace, GCP Marketplace, and Azure Marketplace customers.We also provide technical notes on open source projects.
+We do the research and boil down the notes, so that it is easy to understand and use.
+We provide instructions for AWS Marketplace, GCP Marketplace, and Azure Marketplace customers.
+We also provide technical notes on open source projects.
 These notes can be used for Enterprise, educational purposes, or DIY projects.

+We also build our own products.
+LangTek and CloudTek are mobile apps, not open source, and are only available on Google Play.
+StackTek is a self-hosted platform available under the PolyForm Noncommercial license.

 <p align="center">